 At the end of the judging period, the Affiliates, Dance and Opera panellists select the shows they consider most worthy of an Olivier Award and vote on a winner.
 For the Theatre Panel the procedure happens in two stages.
 First, the panel creates a long list which is submitted to all SOLT members.
 The members then vote for their favourites after which their votes are collated with the panellists’ to produce a shortlist.
 The second stage sees the shortlists voted on by both panellists and SOLT members to produce the winners in each category.

 While there is much debate and gossip among fans, theatre aficionados and the theatrical glitterati, the winners in each category are a closely guarded secret, known only to the president of SOLT, the Awards Office and the engraver of the statuettes themselves until they are announced at the Olivier Awards ceremony.

-Applications to become a public panellist for the 2018 Olivier Awards are now open, click here to apply.
+Applications to become a public panellist are now closed.